In this section

 - Friend-parent

-- Honorary Auntie and Uncle
+- Honorary Auntie or Uncle

 - Sparent